utkarsh2102/utkarsh2102.org/content/posts/foss-in-june-20.md

   For Debian 8 "Jessie", these problems have been fixed in version 1.06-6.2~deb8u1.

 - Uploaded a fix for [CVE-2020-8162](https://security-tracker.debian.org/tracker/CVE-2020-8162), [CVE-2020-8164](https://security-tracker.debian.org/tracker/CVE-2020-8164), [CVE-2020-8165](https://security-tracker.debian.org/tracker/CVE-2020-8165), [CVE-2020-8166](https://security-tracker.debian.org/tracker/CVE-2020-8166), and [CVE-2020-8167](https://security-tracker.debian.org/tracker/CVE-2020-8167), for [rails](https://tracker.debian.org/rails).
-  This upload was for Sid and Bullseye and these CVE(s) were fixed in the version 2:5.2.4.3+dfsg-1.
+  This upload was for Sid and Bullseye and these CVE(s) were fixed in version 2:5.2.4.3+dfsg-1.

 - Uploaded a fix for [CVE-2020-11082](https://security-tracker.debian.org/tracker/CVE-2020-11082), for [ruby-kaminari](https://tracker.debian.org/ruby-kaminari).
-  This upload was for Sid and Bullseye and this CVE was fixed in the version 1.0.1-6.
+  This upload was for Sid and Bullseye and this CVE was fixed in version 1.0.1-6.

 - Uploaded a fix for [CVE-2020-10663](https://security-tracker.debian.org/tracker/CVE-2020-10663), for [ruby-json](https://tracker.debian.org/ruby-json), [ruby2.1](https://tracker.debian.org/ruby2.1), and [ruby2.5](https://tracker.debian.org/ruby2.5).
   These uploads were for Stretch and Buster and were fixed in the version 2.3.3-1+deb9u8, 2.1.0+dfsg-2+deb10u1, 2.3.3-1+deb9u8, and 2.5.5-3+deb10u2.